williamsjoblom/digestive-lang/README.md

 echo "export DGROOT=$(pwd)/dg/" > ~/.bashrc # Replace '.bashrc' if using shell different from bash.
 ```

-The compiler can now be called using
+The compiler can now be called with `dg`.

 ### Examples
 ```swift